 As consumers have become aware of the importance of their mattresses, demand for better products has increased.
 And quality as well as price is on the rise.
 Today, there are myriad mattresses choices.
-We've profiled six companies to guide you to a product that fits your needs.
+We're breaking down the nine main types of mattresses on the market today to guide you to a product that fits your needs.
 But before you decide, read on to find out what you should look for when shopping for your new bed.

 If you said yes to any of these, you probably don't remember what a good night's sleep feels like, and you need a new mattress.
 "In most cases, people suffer with their mattresses for three or four years before they actually replace the things," says Adrian Jones, director of sales for Hypnos U.S. "We're a lazy society."

-Do your homework.
 The mattress industry has undergone a significant shift in the past five years.
 Comfort and proper support are no longer mutually exclusive.
 The "firmer is better" mantra has given way to a new school of thought: "The industry's feeling is that you should buy something supple, not stiff," says Robin McRoskey Azevedo, president of McRoskey Airflex Mattress Co.
 "The mattress should conform to your shape."
-Manufacturers offer options to do just that, from shock-absorbing viscoelastic to silk and cashmere filling to adjustable air chambers.
+Manufacturers offer options to do just that, from shock-absorbing memory foam mattresses to silk and cashmere filling to adjustable air chambers.

 The best way to find the mattress that suits you (and your partner, if you share a bed), is to do some of your own research for specific manufacturer information.
 Two independent industry sources are www.sleepproducts.org and www.bettersleep.org; they'll fill you in on innovations and the mattresses made by various companies.

-Test the mattresses in person.
 Don't just run your hands across the quilted cushioning.
-Go to stores prepared for some serious relaxation -- or even a snooze.
+Go to stores prepared for some serious relaxation—or even a snooze.
 Wear loose, comfortable clothing, and bring a pillow or two from home.
 Plan to spend at least 15-20 minutes on each bed, and curl up as you normally do (not just flat on your back, unless that's how you sleep).

 One high-end manufacturer, Duxiana, offers a nap room in the shop so customers can test the mattresses.
 Others allow extensive in-home trials and generous exchange policies (partly because, they say, your body requires a couple weeks to adjust to a new sleep surface).